SKILLS IN DEMAND SUBCLASS 482 VISA

 The employer sponsor must:

-- Be a registered Australian business entity with an
+Be a registered Australian business entity with an ABN

-- Hold an approved and valid Standard Business
+Hold an approved and valid Standard Business Sponsorship (SBS)

-- Have no previous adverse history on employing
+Have no previous adverse history on employment or non-compliance to laws

 Is your company eligible to become either a Standard Business Sponsor (SBS) or an Overseas Business Sponsor (OBS)?